dirumisra/PBI_Global-Store-Dashboard/README.md

-Power BI Global Store Dashboard
+# 📊 Power BI Global Store Dashboard

-📊 Project Overview
+##🌍 Project Overview

-This Power BI Global Store Dashboard provides a comprehensive analysis of global sales, revenue trends, and key performance metrics across different regions.
-The dashboard is designed to help businesses gain insights into their sales performance, customer behavior, and product trends for strategic decision-making.
+This Power BI Global Store Dashboard provides a detailed analysis of global sales, profit, discount trends, shipping costs, and customer insights across multiple regions.
+The dashboard helps businesses track performance, optimize strategies, and enhance decision-making using interactive data visualizations.

-🔍 Key Features
+#🚀 Key Features

-Sales Performance Analysis: Track revenue, profit margins, and growth trends over time.
+✔ Total Sales Analysis: Displays total sales revenue ($12.64M) with dynamic filtering.
+✔ Profit & Discount Breakdown: Highlights total profit ($1.47M) and total discount ($7.33K).

-Regional Sales Breakdown: View sales distribution across various countries and regions.
+✔ Regional Performance: Sales and profit comparison across Asia, EMEA, Oceania, North America, and more.

-Customer Insights: Analyze customer segmentation, repeat purchases, and lifetime value.
+✔ Customer Insights: Identifies repeat customers and their purchasing trends.

-Product Performance: Identify top-selling products, categories, and inventory trends.
+✔ Product Performance: Showcases top-selling products like Apple Smart Phones, Cisco Smart Phones, and Canon imageCLASS Printers.

-Dynamic Visuals: Interactive charts, filters, and slicers for an in-depth view of the data.

-Data Connectivity: Integrated with structured data sources for automated updates.
+✔ Shipping Cost Analysis: Breaks down costs across Standard, First-Class, Second-Class, and Same-Day delivery methods.
+✔ Month-over-Month (MoM) Trends: Compares monthly fluctuations in sales, profit, and order quantity.
+✔ Interactive Filters: Slicers for Order Date, Region, Category, Customer Name, and Product Name.

-📂 Dataset Details
+# 📂 Dataset Details

-The dataset used in this dashboard includes:

-Sales Transactions: Order ID, Date, Customer ID, Product, Category, Quantity, Price, Revenue.
+📌 Sales Transactions: Order ID, Order Date, Customer ID, Product, Category, Sub-Category, Quantity, Sales, Discount, Profit.

-Customer Demographics: Customer ID, Region, Country, Segment.
+📌 Customer Demographics: Customer ID, Region, Country, Segment (Consumer, Corporate, Home Office).

-Product Information: Product ID, Category, Sub-Category, Cost, Selling Price.
+📌 Product Information: Product ID, Category, Sub-Category, Selling Price, Cost Price.

-Geographical Data: Regions, Cities, and Country Sales Performance.
+📌 Shipping Data: Ship Mode, Order Priority, Shipping Cost.
+📌 Time-based Metrics: Monthly and seasonal breakdowns (Fall, Spring, Summer, Winter).

-🚀 How to Use This Dashboard
+# 📊 How to Use This Dashboard

-Download the .pbix file and open it in Power BI Desktop.
+1️⃣ Download the .pbix file and open it in Power BI Desktop.

-Interact with the visuals by using slicers, filters, and drill-down options.
+2️⃣ Interact with the visuals by using slicers (Region, Category, Customer Name, etc.).
+3️⃣ Explore Trends using dynamic charts (Sales & Profit by Region, MoM Analysis, Shipping Cost Distribution, etc.).

-Refresh the data (if connected to a live database) to get the latest insights.
+4️⃣ Refresh the Data (if connected to live data sources) for updated insights.

-Customize the reports by modifying visuals, applying new measures, or integrating additional data sources.
+5️⃣ Modify & Customize by adding new filters, measures, or integrating additional datasets.

-🛠️ Technology & Tools Used
+# 🛠️ Technology & Tools Used

-Power BI Desktop – Report building and visualization.

-DAX (Data Analysis Expressions) – Custom measures and calculated columns.

-SQL (if applicable) – Data extraction and transformation.

-Excel / CSV Integration – Data preprocessing and import.
+🔹 Power BI Desktop – Data visualization and dashboard creation.🔹 DAX (Data Analysis Expressions) – Custom measures for insights.🔹 SQL – Data extraction and transformation (if applicable).🔹 Excel / CSV – Data preprocessing and import.

-📸 Dashboard Preview
+# 📸 Dashboard Preview

 (Insert a screenshot of the Power BI dashboard here for better visualization.)

-💡 Insights Gained
+#💡 Insights Gained

-Which region generates the highest revenue?

-What are the top-performing products?

-How do different customer segments contribute to total sales?

-Which period shows peak sales trends?
+🔎 Which region generates the highest revenue and profit?🔎 What are the top-performing products?🔎 How do different customer segments contribute to total sales?🔎 Which months show peak sales and profit trends?🔎 How do different shipping modes impact total costs?

-📩 Get in Touch
+# 📩 Get in Touch

-If you have any questions or suggestions, feel free to connect with me on LinkedIn or contribute to this project on GitHub!
+📧 If you have any questions or suggestions, feel free to connect with me on LinkedIn or contribute to this project on GitHub!

+🔹 Author: Dhiraj Mishra🔹 GitHub Repository: Global Store Dashboard🔹 Last Updated: February 2025